 - Returning Visitor: A visitor who has already been part of another test running on the domain.

 - User Language: [For Reports Segmentation only] Filter visitor data based on the language used by the visitors in their browser settings.
-This feature is available with VWO Enterprise plans only.

 - Operating System: Create segments based on the operating systems used by visitors.
 Example includes segmenting only for Mac OS users.